theemadnes/asm-ig-proxy-demo-01/README.md

 ### setup first GKE cluster and enable ASM MCP

-> cluster creation done in console, but make sure to add context for that cluster to your kubeconfig
+> cluster creation done in console, but make sure to add context for that cluster to your kubeconfig; at the bottom of this doc i have provided the sample `gcloud` commands used to create the clusters
 ```
 gcloud container clusters get-credentials ${cluster_name} --region ${region} --project ${project_id}
 ```